Sex in Later Life

 Relate can provide sex therapy for people who are having problems with their sex life due to physical or emotional reasons.
 Problems can include loss of desire, erectile dysfunction, premature ejaculation or pain during intercourse.
 A therapist will take time to explore with you what you want to achieve or change in your sexual relationship and what the reasons behind this might be.
 They will then discuss the best way forward.

-You can also use the FPA sexual health charity website search facility to find your nearest clinic.
+You can also use the NHS website search facility to find your nearest clinic.

 MESMAC Newcastle offers a free and confidential service to men who are gay or bisexual, men who have sex with other men and men who are questioning their sexuality.
 They provide;